ETDs: Background

 Background

 Virginia Tech has been a worldwide leader in ETD initiatives for more than 20 years.
-On January 1, 1997, VT was the first university to require that graduate students submit their theses and dissertations online.
+On January 1, 1997, Virginia Tech was the first university to require that graduate students submit their theses and dissertations online.
 Our mission is to preserve and provide access to the research and scholarship of Virginia Tech's graduate students.

 A primary goal of ETD initiatives is to make the research and scholarship conducted by graduate students freely and openly accessible.
 Another goal is to expand the medium of expression for graduate research and scholarship to more than words and figures that can be reproduced on paper, to other media, including audio and video.
 There are awards available for innovative ETDs.